Meet the Civic Science Fellows: 2021

 About Lia

-Kelinsky-Jones is an interdisciplinary social scientist active in building university-community policy projects and partnerships.
-Her research focuses on how policy influences the praxis of university actors with regard to participation and sustainable agriculture within international agricultural research and policy projects.
-This work directly feeds into her leadership of a university-community policy project to develop a more climate-resilient food system in the Appalachian region of Virginia.
-She has over a decade of experience in project and program management at Virginia Tech working to extend the expertise of the university to the benefit of communities both locally and globally.
+Lia Kelinsky-Jones is an interdisciplinary social scientist active in building university-community policy projects and partnerships.
+Her work focuses on developing more sustainable, just, and climate-resilient communities and food systems.
+She tends to focus this inquiry within two domains: university engagement and policy.
+Her dissertation examined the impacts of federal policy on land grant university international development efforts with regard to participation and a sustainable agriculture approach called agroecology.
+Previously, she led a community-based project to identify policy levers to develop a more climate-resilient food system in the Appalachian region of Virginia.
+She has over a decade of experience in project and program management at Virginia Tech, where she worked to extend the expertise of the university to the benefit of communities both locally and globally.
 Personally, she grew up in five different countries and speaks both Spanish and French.
 She is an avid gardener of both food and flowers and enjoys road and mountain biking in her spare time.

 • Nicole M. Krause